dward2/BME547/syllabus.md

 ## Remote Learning Delivery
 This course is being offered via remote learning.
 A computer and good internet connection are required.
-Live, interactive class periods will be held via Zoom on **Mondays and Wednesday from  12:00 noon -- 1:15 PM**.
+Live, interactive class periods will be held via Zoom on **Tuesdays and Thursday from  3:30 pm -- 4:15 PM**.
 Participation in the class meetings is expected.
 If this presents a problem, you must contact the instructor to make other arrangements.